Pooky/PyRegedit/README.md

 ### Is there any limitations?

-Yes, this editor is only interface for cumunication with library hivex.
+Yes, this editor is only interface for communication with library hivex.
 If hivex doesn't support any type of operation it's not possible to do that.
 For more please see this - http://libguestfs.org/hivex.3.html

 ### Why I should use this and not hivex directly?

-This editor should only make esier access to hive for users, which are not so technical advanced to use hivex directly from command line or program their own solution.
+This editor should only make easier access to hive for users, which are not so technical advanced to use hivex directly from command line or program their own solution.